dendronhq/dendron-site/vault/dendron.topic.pod.builtin.markdown.export.md

 - status: [[Experimental 🚧|dendron._ref.status#experimental-]]
 Export notes from Dendron

-The export markdown pod will take Dendron markdown and convert it to regular markdown.
-Dendron specific markup like wikilinks will be converted to their markdown equivalent.
+The export Markdown pod will take Dendron Markdown and convert it to regular Markdown.
+Dendron specific markup like wikilinks will be converted to their Markdown equivalent.

 #### Supported Features

- - Converting dendron hierarchy into regular folder hierarchy
+ - Converting Dendron hierarchy into regular folder hierarchy
- - Converting dendron wikilinks into regular links `(foo.bar -> foo/bar.md)`
+ - Converting Dendron wikilinks into regular links `(foo.bar -> foo/bar.md)`
  - Migrating assets

 #### Limitations

 Since this is still an experimental feature, there are some features that are still missing:

  - Note Ref links currently will not be modified.
-In later builds, they can either be converted to a regular markdown link and/or have the referenced content in-lined.
+In later builds, they can either be converted to a regular Markdown link and/or have the referenced content in-lined.

-If you have additional features that are not listed, please add them in this [github issue](https://github.com/dendronhq/dendron/issues/541#issue-831219413)
+If you have additional features that are not listed, please add them in this [GitHub issue](https://github.com/dendronhq/dendron/issues/541#issue-831219413)

-In addition, there are some features we currently can't convert to regular markdown because they have no markdown equivalent:
+In addition, there are some features we currently can't convert to regular Markdown because they have no Markdown equivalent:
 - mermaid diagrams
 - Latex formulas
 - footnotes